Milu-01/Milu-01/README.md

 ### 🙋‍♂️ About Me

 - 💻 Computer Science Engineering student from Kerala
-- 🧠 Learning Python, C programming, and cybersecurity basics
+- 🧠 Learning Python, C programming, and cybersecurity
 - 🔐 muLearn District ID Cybersecurity Lead
 - ⚡ Exploring circuit design and simulation using EasyEDA
 - 💡 I enjoy solving problems and exploring new technology